OpenAPITools/openapi-generator/README.md

 The code-gen uses the antlr string template library for generating the output files, please look at http://www.stringtemplate.org for details on the antlr framework.

-Wordnik team is working on generating libraries for Ruby, ActionScript 3, Android, PHP and JavaScript.
-They will be released to open source in coming weeks.
+The Wordnik team is working on generating libraries for Ruby, ActionScript 3, Android, PHP and JavaScript, which will be open-sourced in the coming weeks

 ### The Swagger client test framework